A nonparametric approach to practical identifiability of nonlinear mixed effects models: Methods

 \subsubsection{Generating a virtual population and synthetic data}

-We generated a virtual population by sampling from the population parameter distributions for docetaxel treatment reported in Table 4 of \citet{Friberg2002}.
-The parameters defining the neutrophil dynamics and antiproliferative effects were taken from \citet{Friberg2002} and are therefore self-consistent.
+We generated a virtual population using the population parameter distributions for docetaxel treatment that are reported in Table 4 of \citet{Friberg2002}.
+The population parameter estimates defining the neutrophil dynamics and antiproliferative effects of the anticancer treatment were taken from \citet{Friberg2002} and are therefore self-consistent.
 We included inter-individual variability on model parameters corresponding to the baseline neutrophil concentration, $N_0$, the $EC_{50}$, the maturation rate $k_{tr}$, and, as we are not enforcing $k_{tr} = k_{prol},$ we include inter-individual variability on $k_{prol}$.
 We assumed that all parameters with inter-individual variability followed a log-normal distribution at the population level.
 Here, we follow \citet{Friberg2002} and log-transform the inter-individual variability sampled from Normal distributions.
+As our model formulation slightly differs from \citet{Friberg2002}, we chose the standard deviations of the inter-individual variability to ensure that the simulated neutrophil dynamics reflect the heterogeneity in Figure~1 of \citet{Friberg2002}.
 The mean and variance of these population distributions are given in Table~\ref{Table:NeutropeniaKnownParameter}.

 We utilized the population PK parameter estimates from \citet{Perez-Ruixo2012} to parameterize the PK model in Eq.~\eqref{Eq:ZalypsisPK}.
 As we are primarily interested in the identifiability of the Friberg model of chemotherapy-induced neutropenia, we do not include any inter-individual variability on the PK parameters.
-We generated synthetic circulating neutrophil concentrations by sampling $N = 15$ virtual participants from the known population parameter distributions in Table~\ref{Table:NeutropeniaKnownParameter}.
+We generated synthetic circulating neutrophil concentrations for $N= 15$ virtual participants, by sampling from the known population parameter distributions in Table~\ref{Table:NeutropeniaKnownParameter}, reflecting the mean size of phase I trials of docetaxel \citep{Clarke1999}.
 For each virtual participant, we simulate the Friberg model in Eq.~\eqref{Eq:FribergODE} for 65 days with Zalypsis administrations on days 0, 21, 42, and 63.
 We measure the corresponding neutrophil concentration on days $t_j = 0,3,6,9,...,63$.